kilpkonn/scitos_slam/docs/01-simple_control.md

 ## PID tuning
 - Started with simple P
 - Added D parameter to "jump" start the movement between points
-- to eliminate to offset I parameter was added
+- To eliminate the offset I parameter was added
-- Tuned with trial-error
+- Tuned with trial-error (tried not to overshoot last point too much)

 ## PID values